-Now, with Roger’s markup example:
+Now, let’s consider Roger’s markup example:

 <div class="navbar center">